TFL Rules

 R.8 -- In the event any playoff game ends in a tie, the tiebreakers are: 1) Most yards passing, rushing and receiving combined by starters; 2) Most total yards passing by starting QB; 3) Most total yards rushing by starting QB/RBs/WRs; 4) Most total yards receiving by starting RBs/WRs; 5) Best of three coin flip.

-R.9 -- In any case where the rules are ambiguous or insufficient, the issue shall be resolved by the Commissioner.
+R.9 -- In any case where the rules are ambiguous or insufficient, the issue shall be resolved by the commissioner.

 Transactions

-T.2 -- You may release a player and replace him with any free agent for $5.
+T.2 -- You may release a player and replace him with any free agent for $0.
 It is each owner's responsiblity to field a full starting lineup each week.
 If you waive a starter and do not replace him, that roster spot will be awarded 0 points.

-Any players waived on Sunday will not be available until the next waiver wire selection time, 12:01 a.m.
-(ET) Wednesday.
-Any team interested in picking a player up at that time may do so, but it will cost them their waiver wire position if made prior to the player becoming a free agent.
-If no team has put in a claim for that player, then that player may be picked up under the first-come, first served system without costing a team its waiver wire position.
+T.5 -- Any player waived by a TFL team is frozen until 12 am ET of the following day.
+Any players waived on Sunday will not be available until the next waiver wire selection time, 12 am, ET, Wednesday.
+Any team interested in picking up a player at that time may do so, but it will cost them their waiver wire position.
+If no team has put in a claim for that player during the waiver wire period, that player the may be acquired on a first-come, first-served basis and with no impact on that team's waiver priority.

 T.6 -- Free agents may be added during the postseason under the same rules listed above.